-- Cuts the carbs: When I was writing my dissertation, I often “rewarded” my effort by grabbing a Nova Lox sandwich on an Everything Bagel.
-Little did I know, the bagel had at least 56g of net carbs.
-This easy recipe has about 5g.
+- Option for the keto diet: When I was writing my dissertation, I often “rewarded” my effort by grabbing a Nova Lox sandwich on an Everything Bagel.
+Little did I know, traditional bagels had at least 56g of net carbs.
+This easy low carb keto bagel recipe has about 5g.

 - Easy to make: this recipe is actually super simple.
-In fact, these have just four main steps – heat the cheeses, mix the dough, chill and bake.
+In fact, these have just four main steps – heat the cheeses, mix the fat head dough, chill and bake.

 - Shredded Mozzarella Cheese: you’ll want to get the packaged, low moisture kind.
 The mozzarella that comes in liquid does not work for this recipe.